 Mistake 8: Not taking into account travel delays

+Flight delays, flight cancellations, long airport lines, all of these are happening now more than ever.
 Along with the point above of not overbooking activities, make sure you have Plan B in case your Plan A doesn’t work out.

-For example, if you’re landing at SJO Airport at noon on Friday and you plan to take the 2 PM bus to your next destination, please note that immigration and customs has been taking MUCH longer so you will likely not make it.
 Additionally, the airport is 30 minutes without traffic from downtown San Jose where the major bus terminals are.
 You will probably need to stay the night in San Jose and take the bus the next morning because there aren’t cross country routes at night.

 Mistake 9: Not telling your credit card company you’re traveling overseas

-Travel tip: Credit cards are readily accepted in Costa Rica but there are some areas where cash is king.
+Travel tip: Credit cards are readily accepted in Costa Rica but there are some areas where cash is still king.
 These are Osa Peninsula, Tortuguero, Drake Bay, Samara, Montezuma and Santa Teresa.
 Always have some small bills in local currency with you.

-Mistake 10: Leaving your valuables visible in your car
+Mistake 10: Leaving your valuables visible in your car and belongings unattended

 Read about some common scams in Costa Rica and how to avoid them.